petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

 ---

 # Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl
-In this article, you will learn how to deploy NGINX and a node web app and api with a mongodb to a Local Kubernetes Cluster with Helm and Kubectl.
+In this article, you will learn how to deploy NGINX and a Node web app and api with a mongodb to a local Kubernetes Cluster with Helm and Kubectl.

 ## Prerequisites
 The following prerequisites will be required to complete this tutorial: